passcod/blook/2017-jan-10-monthly-update.md

   - "2016/dec/10/blogging-more-and-starting-on-new-year-resolutions-early"
 ---

+## 🂻

+Not sure where I encountered this, but it's a Jack of Hearts.
+(In case you can't see, the title of this section is the Unicode symbol for that playing card.)
+Think "Jack of all trades".
+It means (apparently, and that's how I use it for me) "pan/bi-amorous and poly-amorous".

 ## Music

 I didn't listen to anything new until the New Year, as is my habit.
 During the